Extensive Experience in Geology and Business

 Nicholas assisted United Water and Idaho Water Resources with well remediation, developing test well protocols and proper well abandonment techniques in addition to investigating and enforcing Idaho state drilling standards.

-Nic graduated from Boise High school and lives in Boise Idaho with his wife and children.
+Nic graduated from Boise High school and lives in Boise Idaho.

 Some of the statements contained in the preceding section are forward-looking statements, such as estimates and statements that describe the Company’s future plans, objectives or goals, including words to the effect that the Company or management expects a stated condition or result to occur.
 Since forward-looking statements address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Actual results in each case could differ materially from those currently anticipated in such statements.